dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/includes/xbap-unsupported.md

 ms.topic: include
 ---

-> [!WARNING]
+>[!IMPORTANT]
-> Running XAML Browser Application (XBAP) is no longer supported.
-Modern browsers no longer support the technology required for XBAP apps to run due to security risks.
-Plug-ins that may enable XBAPs are not supported by Microsoft.
+> XBAPs require legacy browsers to operate, such as Internet Explorer and Firefox.
+These older browser versions are usually unsupported on Windows 10 and Windows 11.
+Modern browsers no longer support the technology required for XBAP apps due to security risks.
+Plugins that enable XBAPs are no longer supported.